fleather-editor/fleather.github.io/content/en/docs/getting-started/quick-start.md

 `Future.then`.

 One more important bit here is that we pass `BuildContext` argument to `_saveDocument`.
-This is required to get access to our page's `Scaffold` state, so that we can show a `SnackBar`.
+This is required to get access to our page's `ScaffoldMessenger` state, so that we can show a `SnackBar`.

 Now we just need to add a button to the AppBar, so we need to modify `build`